anton-proto/mcp-imagen/README.md

 Autocrop /home/user/images/logo.png with 10 pixels of padding and save to /home/user/output/
 ```

-With overwrite enabled:
+With overwrite disabled (prevent overwriting):
 ```
-Autocrop /home/user/images/logo.png and save to /home/user/output/ with overwrite enabled
+Autocrop /home/user/images/logo.png and save to /home/user/output/ with overwrite disabled
 ```

-Note: By default, if the output file already exists, the operation will fail to prevent accidental overwrites.
-Use `overwrite=True` to allow overwriting existing files.
+Note: By default, the tool will overwrite existing output files.
+Set `overwrite=False` to prevent accidental overwrites and raise an error if the output file already exists.

 ## Development